Wildvoyager

 The stunning Lake Baikal in Southern Siberia

-Highlights of Moscow-Vladivostok route:
+Highlights of the Moscow-Vladivostok route:

 Trans-Mongolian